nealcaren/CrisisOpportunity/markdown/stock.md

 The most recent available information indicates that the health of Negroes is improving.
 The death rates for Negroes are considerably higher than those for whites.
 Mortality statistics indicate that the death rates for both races are decreasing.

-*Death Rate per 1,000 for the Registration Area*
+Table: Death Rate per 1,000 for the Registration Area

 |          | 1910 | 1911 | 1912 | 1916 | 1920 | 1921 |
 |----------|------|------|------|------|------|------|